conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/README.md

 ## 🎯 Overview

-**L0 NftBridge** is a proof-of-concept cross-chain NFT bridge between **Conflux eSpace** and **Base**.
+**AstrumGate** is an advanced cross-chain NFT bridge between **Conflux eSpace**, **Base**, and **Arbitrum**.
-It enables NFT projects on Conflux to access the **$15.54B TVL liquidity on Base (as of writing)** and expand NFT utility beyond a single chain.
+It enables NFT projects on Conflux to access the **$14.8B TVL liquidity on Base** and **$19.97B TVL on Arbitrum (as of writing)** and expand NFT utility beyond a single chain with symmetric bridging capabilities.

-The project demonstrates how **LayerZero-powered interoperability** can unlock new opportunities for NFT projects.
+The project leverages **LayerZero-powered interoperability** to unlock new opportunities for NFT projects, including dynamic support for any ERC721 collection, automatic wrapper deployment for foreign NFTs, full metadata bridging (name, symbol, tokenURI), batch operations, and an NFT collection factory for easy creation and management of collections.

-⚠️ This is **not production-ready**:
-- Metadata is not yet passed between chains
-- NFT minting feature is experimental (metadata not created correctly)
-- Frontend lacks LayerZero explorer integrations (fees, bridge time, etc.)
+Key enhancements in this updated version:
+- Symmetric bridging (works identically on all chains).
+- Full metadata support for seamless NFT representation across chains.
+- Integrated NFT factory for creating, minting, and managing collections (with batch mint/burn).
+- Bridge history tracking in the frontend.
+- Dynamic registration and handling of native/wrapped collections without hardcoding.

+This version is a robust proof-of-concept, ready for demonstration and further production hardening.

 ---